Can I apply for child support?

 - the parties terminate the Agreement by entering into a Termination Agreement;

 - the child finalises their schooling or turns 18 (whichever is the later);

 - at a specified date contained within the Agreement.

-If you are contemplating entering a Binding child support Agreement, Forge Legal’s Family Law division have decades of experience representing clients in all facets pertaining to child support matters.
+If you are contemplating entering a Binding Child Support Agreement, or needing to fill in a Child Support Change of Assessment Form, Forge Legal’s Family Law division have decades of experience representing clients in all facets pertaining to Child Support matters.
 Don’t hesitate; our firm’s solicitors are able to provide detailed advice for you and your child.